 - Type out and print a favorite quote or saying

 When searching for frames, I always like very large versions that also have a large mat to create some white space.
-The exact ones I used are sold out, but these are nearly identical in the gray wash finish (use code FALL to get 20% off your order).
+The exact ones I used are sold out, but these frames are nearly identical in the gray wash finish (use code FALL to get 20% off your order).
 These are also a nice affordable option.

 Any other ways you love to create affordable art for your home?
 I hope you enjoyed this simple update!